DWUNILU/Capstone-Project-Municipal/README.md

 ## Municipality Information of Canton Lucerne

-This project aims to research the contact information of municipal clerks and mayors from the municipalities (Luzern, Emmen, Kriens, Horw, Ebikon) in the Canton of Lucerne.
+This project aims to research the contact information of municipal clerks and mayors from the municipalities (Luzern, Emmen, Kriens, Horw, Ebikon, Sursee, Willisau, Hochdorf, Escholzmatt-Marbach, Adligenswil
+) in the Canton of Lucerne.
 By scraping their respective websites and storing the data in an Excel file.

 ## Project Structure